• Home

 Frequently asked questions

-Is the Sun Rose Residences the same as the Pendry Residences?
+Is the Sun Rose the same as the Pendry?

 Yes.
 The Sun Rose Residences are the rebranded former Pendry Residences at 8420 Sunset Boulevard in West Hollywood.
 The building, completed in 2021, did not change.
 The name changed after the adjoining hotel at 8430 Sunset rebranded from Pendry West Hollywood to the Sun Rose West Hollywood in 2025.